 Fish Friends of the Watershed

-The 5th Canadian Division Support Group has been assisting the Fish Friends program for 6 years.
-Each June local students come to Base Gagetown to release their salmon fry and participate in environmental education activities.
-Over 1000 students have participated in Fish Friends field days at Base Gagetown since 2008.
-Other organizations that have assisted with the field days include Fisheries and Oceans Canada, Ducks Unlimited, University of New Brunswick, Canadian Rivers Institute, and the New Brunswick Department of Natural Resources.
+The 5th Canadian Division Support Group of the Canadian Army has been assisting the Fish Friends program since 2008.
+For several years students came to Base Gagetown to release their salmon fry and participate in environmental education activities.
+Over 3000 students have participated in Fish Friends field days at Base Gagetown since the start of the program.
+Other organizations that have assisted with the field days include Fisheries and Oceans Canada, Ducks Unlimited, University of New Brunswick, Canadian Rivers Institute, Natural Resources Canada and the New Brunswick Department of Natural Resources.

 Additional information about Fish Friends can be found at the following web site: